EhsonGhandehari/data_science/coursera/python_projects/twitter_streaming_code/project_workflow.md

 In this file, each line is a Tweet object, as[described in the twitter documentation](https://dev.twitter.com/docs/platform-objects/tweets).

 Note: Not every tweet will have a `text` field --- again, real data is dirty!
-Be prepared to debug, and feel free to throw out tweets that your code can't handle to get something working.Â  For example, you might choose to ignore all non-English tweets.
+Be prepared to debug, and feel free to throw out tweets that your code can't handle to get something working.
+For example, you might choose to ignore all non-English tweets.

 Your script should print the two letter state abbreviation of the state with the highest average tweet sentiment to stdout.